 How do I feel about it all?

 ThisÂ the question I am most commonly asked, and surreal is the best answer I can give – unsatisfactory though it is.
 But there it is.
-For as long as this story has been running,Â over five years if we include Billy Elliot – IÂ have not yet got used to how things are.
-And still, none of it feels real.
+For as long as this story has been running,Â over five years if we include Billy Elliot – IÂ have

 One of my twins came home from school last week.
 How was your day Sam?
 Yeah, ok,Â pretty normal.
 No wait, it wasn’t all normal.
 I got on a bus today with Tom on it.
 That was pretty weird.